ProfRandom/WCB_Pub/Article_Library/Ontics-Mononics/Duramon Physical Parameters.md

 ---
 # Duramon Physical Parameters

 Duramonic bodies are defined by five quantitative parameters, each belonging to a distinct tier of causality.
 Two of these — mass and density — describe the duramon’s intrinsic matter.
-Their interaction produces the consequent parameter, surface gravity.
-And together, these three generate the emergent geometric and energetic properties: radius and escape velocity.
+Their interaction produces the consequent parameters, surface gravity and radius.
+Together, they generate the emergent dynamical parameter: escape velocity.

-Duramonic parameters are grouped into tiers not by convenience, but by causality: primaries _define_ the consequent, and together they _generate_ the emergent.
+Duramonic parameters are grouped into tiers not by convenience, but by causality: primaries _define_ the consequents, and together they _generate_ the emergent.

-## Primary Parameters
+## Primary Properties

 **Mass** ($m$):
 The total amount of matter the duramon contains.